Reducing your sugar? here are some facts.

 Do you ship internationally?

-We are and will continue to review options for shipping our products internationally.
+We are and will continue to review options for selling our products internationally.
 As soon as we do we will ensure all our information is updated.

-Currently only our baking mixes and choc chips are available in Tasmania due to limited warehouse space in Coles & Woolworths.
+Currently only our Baking Mixes and Choc Baking Chips are available in Tasmania due to limited warehouse space in Coles & Woolworths.
 We plan to expand our range in New Zealand over the next 12 months, stay tuned as we will keep our information updated as soon as new products arrive on the shelf.

 I can’t find your banana coconut donuts anymore?